 A short time later, we found ourselves in the northern end of the bay and we could see Gibraltar Rock to our east.

 By 3:30 in the afternoon, we found ourselves in the North Channel heading east and the cottages that dotted the shoreline got fewer and farther between.
 By 4 pm, we were approaching Ouellette Rapids.

 Just upriver from Ouellette Rapids, the river narrowed as it passed under a bridge.
 There, we had to paddle hard to fight the current.
-At one point my boat was pretty much at a standstill as I was giving it all I had.
-Perseverance won the day though and I eventually made it through.
+At one point, my boat was pretty much at a standstill as I was giving it all I had.
+Perseverance won the day though; I eventually made it through.
 Scott and Jason had an easier time as they were fighting it in tandem.

 We found ourselves in another cottagey area again as the river widened into a massive bay dominated by massive cliffs on the southern shore.

 I was aware of a couple of campsites adjacent to the cliffs, so we made a beeline for them.
 It was getting late, and we were getting tired and hungry.
 We were looking forward to setting up camp and relaxing over dinner.

 We approached the campsite to the left of the cliffs.
 There was a motorboat pulled ashore and a young couple was relaxing and having a picnic.
 We didn't see any camping gear or equipment, so we asked them if they were planning to camp on the site.
 They said that they were just about to leave and we could have it.
 Yippy-skippy!